 TGbe editor: Make the following changes in the first paragraph in 35.4.2

-The BA agreement setup between two EHT STAs where at least one of them is not affiliated with the MLD follows the procedure defined in 10.25 (Block acknowledgment (block ack)) and the following procedure:
+(#17005, 15125, 15419)A BA agreement that is set up between two EHT STAs where at least one of them is not affiliated with the MLD follows the procedure defined in 10.25 (Block acknowledgment (block ack)) and the following procedure:

-—When a block ack agreement is established between two EHT STAs where at least one of them is not affiliated with the MLD, the originator may change the size of its transmission window (WinSizeO) so that the transmit window meets the following conditions:
+—When a block ack agreement is established between two EHT STAs where at least one of them is not affiliated with the MLD, the originator may change the size of its transmission window (WinSizeO) under the following conditions:

-•Is not greater than the buffer size indicated in the ADDBA Response frame.
+• The transmission window is not greater than the buffer size indicated in the ADDBA Response frame.

-•Is not greater than 1024 if the sender and receiver of the ADDBA Response frame are the EHT STAs.
+• The transmission window is not greater than 1024.

 —If the buffer size indicated in the ADDBA Response frame is smaller than the buffer size indicated in the ADDBA Request frame, the originator shall change the size of its transmission window (WinSizeO) such that: